sul-dlss-deprecated/lyberservices-scripts/README.md

     discovered in each object, check for filename uniqueness in each object, and confirm objects are registered with an APO (for projects where objects are pre-registered).
-This dry run is particularly important if you are flattening each object's folder structure during pre-assembly (e.g. each object has images in a '00' and '05' directory, but you don't want to retain those folders when accessioning), since you will want to check to make sure each file in a given object has unique filenames.
+This dry run is particularly important if you are flattening each object's folder structure during pre-assemble (e.g. each object has images in a '00' and '05' directory, but you don't want to retain those folders when accessioning), since you will want to check to make sure each file in a given object has unique filenames.
 For projects